 It’s another great day for us, because we get to tell you about another little-known, recently released feature.
 It’s something that many of you will value and want to use.

-Use own domain for flipbooks
+Use own domain for flipbooks or magazines

 We’re rolling out a feature that lets you use a subdomain on your own website for displaying your flipbooks.
 So instead of sharing the Flipsnack URL with your customers, subscribers or readers, you’ll be able to share a URL from your own website.
 Pretty cool, right?